-To eliminate deadlocks while still allowing all links to be used, we introduce the up\/down\ rule: a legal route must traverse zero or more links in the "up" direction followed by zero or more links in the down direction.
+To eliminate deadlocks while still allowing all links to be used, we introduce the up/down rule: a legal route must traverse zero or more links in the "up" direction followed by zero or more links in the down direction.
 Put in the negative, a packet may never traverse a link in the "up" direction after having traversed one in the "down" direction.

-Because of the ordering imposed by the spanning tree, packets following the up\/down\ rule can never deadlock, for no deadlock-producing loops are possible.
+Because of the ordering imposed by the spanning tree, packets following the up/down rule can never deadlock, for no deadlock-producing loops are possible.
 Because the spanning tree includes all switches, and a legal route is up the tree to the root and then down the tree to any desired switch, each switch and host can send a packet to every switch or host via a legal route.
-Because the up\/down\ rule excludes only looped-back links, all useful links of the physical configuration can carry packets.
+Because the up/down rule excludes only looped-back links, all useful links of the physical configuration can carry packets.

 While it is possible to fill in the forwarding tables to allow all legal routes, it is not necessary.
 The current version of Autopilot allows only the legal routes with the minimum hop count.
 Allowing longer than minimum length routes, however, may be quite reasonable, because the latency added at each switch is so small.
 When multiple routes lead from a source to a destination, then the forwarding table entries for the destination short address in switches at branch points of the routes show alternative forwarding ports.
-The choice of which branch to take for a particular packet depends on which links are free when the packet arrives at that switch.
-Use of multiple routes allows out-of-order packet arrivals.
+The choice of which branch to switch which is the root of the spanning tree.
+Thus, when some switch becomes stable while believing itself to be the root of the spanning tree, then the spanning tree algorithm has terminated and all switches are stable.